Force over Distance: Chapter 43

 But Greer was better where he was.

 Scott returned with a Nakai weapon.
-“Maybe—maybe we sit, while we wait, sir?”
-He looked at Young dubiously.
+“Maybe—” He paused, looking Young over.
+“Maybe we sit while we wait, sir?”

 Young slung the plasma rifle over his shoulder and shook his head.
-“I sit, lieutenant, and I’m not sure I’m getting back up.”
+“I sit, lieutenant, and I’m not getting back up.”

 “Yeah,” Scott leaned into the wall.
 “I hear that.”